-Changing out door hangers/wreaths is one of my favorite ways to decorate for holidays.
-And one of my favorite wreaths of all-time is my wood bead Easter bunny.
+Changing out wreaths on our front door is one of my favorite ways to decorate for holidays.
+And one of my favorite wreaths is my wood bead Easter bunny.

 Lots of greenery, antlers, some red berries, and furry accents make this door hanger another one of my favorites!